Body worn camera footage proves crucial in Keith Williams trial

 “There wasn’t going to be any guess any speculation.
 They could see what happened.
 And they were given the ability to interpret it as a trier of fact.
 And they did,” Doorley said.

-After the trial concluded, Officer Wright said having this incident that changed his life two 2.5-years-ago finally behind him will relieve a lot of his stress.
+After the trial concluded, Officer Wright said having this incident that changed his life nearly three years finally behind him will relieve a lot of his stress.